ComPears/compears-data-wrangling/README.md

 ```
 python3 fix.py
 ```
-> The final output is the structured structured_plus
+> The final output is the structured_plus.json file